Ginger421/chairman-of-the-bored/README.md

 # Chairman of the Bored

 This application allows users to have an activity choosen for tham at random.
+Users create an account and can generate random activities when they are bored.
+This application saves users completed activities in their profile page.
+In addition to saving completed activities, a leader boared is generated to track who has completed the most activities.

 ## User Story
 As a User, bored at home, I would like an activity picked for me at random